 Many parents aren’t sure how old their child should be before their first visit with the dentist.
 So, when should a child go to the dentist?
-Consider your child’s age as well as their feeding, pacifier, and finger-sucking habits.
+Consider your child’s age, their eating habits, pacifier use, and finger-sucking behavior.
 Typically, children should visit the dentist within the first six months of their teeth erupting.
-Read on to learn more about a child’s first visit to the dentist and how important pediatric dentistry services can be for your child.
+Read on to learn more about a child’s first visit to the dentist, how important pediatric dentistry services can be for your child, and why Lovett Dental Jersey Village has the best pediatric dentistry services in the area.

 When Should a Child Go to the Dentist?